 A sign-in window appears, prompting you to enter Windows credentials.
 For example, enter your own credentials if you are a local administrator on your computer.

-In your list of Windows services, Bridge appears as Tableau Online sync service.
+In your list of Windows services, Tableau Bridge appears as Tableau Bridge service.
 You can see this in the Windows Services console or on the Services tab in the Task Manager.